 The etching and blotching of the acid stain color produce a veining and enhancement of the concrete and transform the gray lifeless surface to one that you might see in slate or other rock.
 The colors achieved are generally deeper with a heavier concentration of acid stain.

 When concrete is poured and finished, it has impurities and settlings that come to the surface.
 This can appear as a white powder or frost.
-Before applying the acid stain to the concrete, the surface should be cleaned with a pressure washer to remove any of the loose dusting.
+Before applying the acid stain to concrete floors, the surface should be cleaned with a pressure washer to remove any of the loose dusting.
 Some apply a diluted acid to the surface prior to the washing.

 Another type of acid stain is applied to concrete as soon as it can be walked on after the pour.
 This works under the premise that the acid stain will penetrate better.
 It does save the time and trouble of pressure washing.
 After this stain dries, it has to be coated for protection the same way as the other acid stain.

-Not all concrete will accept acid stain due to its history.
-If the concrete was sealed with a curing compound, it will take almost no stain and the older the concrete is, the less acid stain it will take because of the natural sealants in the air that have settled on it over time.
+Not all concrete floors will accept decorative concrete acid stain due to its history.
+If the existing concrete floor was sealed with a curing compound, it will take almost no stain and the older the concrete is, the less acid stain it will take because of the natural sealants in the air that have settled on it over time.

-Acid stain is a great way to finish concrete and it is often done on very smooth finished floors.
-Sometimes the concrete is etched with a saw at equal distance in both directions to create a tile look before the stain is applied, and the finish is applied several times to create a shiny surface.
+Decorative concrete acid stain is a great way to finish concrete floors and it is often done on very smooth finished floors.
+Sometimes the concrete flooring is etched with a saw at equal distance in both directions to create a tile look before the stain is applied, and the finish is applied several times to create a shiny decorative concrete surface.

 Concrete Coating Specialists – Los Angeles